hmrc/pillar2-service-guide/source/documentation/index.md

 ## Glossary

-To help you navigate the information in the service guide, there will be a glossary of terms included.
+To help you navigate the information in the service guide, we've included a glossary of terms.

 <table>
 <thead>